SGFormer: Simplifying and Empowering Transformers for Large-Graph Representations: Conclusions and Outlooks

 \section{Conclusions and Outlooks}

 This paper explores the potential of simple Transformer-style architectures for learning large-graph representations where the scalability challenge plays a bottleneck.
 Through extensive experiments across diverse node property prediction benchmarks whose graph sizes range from thousands to billions, we demonstrate that a one-layer attention model combined with a vanilla GCN can surprisingly produce highly competitive performance.
-The simple and lightweight architecture enables our model, dubbed as SGFormer, to scale smoothly to an extremely large graph with 0.1B nodes and yields 30x acceleration compared to existing Transformers on medium-sized graphs.
+The simple and lightweight architecture enables our model, dubbed as SGFormer, to scale smoothly to an extremely large graph with 0.1B nodes and yields 30x acceleration compared to state-of-the-art Transformers on medium-sized graphs.
 We also provide accompanying theoretical justification for our methodology.
 On top of our technical contributions, we believe the results in this paper could shed lights on a new promising direction for building powerful and scalable Transformers on large graphs, which is largely under-explored.

+\textbf{Future Works.} One limitation of the present work lies in the tacit assumption that the training and testing data comes from the identical distribution.
+Though this assumption is commonly adopted for research on representation learning where the main focus is the expressiveness and representation power of the models, in practical scenarios, testing data may come from previously unseen distributions, resulting in the challenge of out-of-distribution learning.
+Promising future directions could be to explore the potential of graph Transformers in out-of-distribution generalization tasks where distribution shifts exist~\cite{wu2022handling,yang2022learning}, and the capabilities of graph Transformers for detecting out-of-distribution samples~\cite{wu2023gnnsafe,ligraphde}.
+We leave more studies along these under-explored, orthogonal areas as future works.

-\textbf{Current Limitations and Potential Impacts.} In this work, we follow the common practice and mainly focus on node property prediction tasks as default benchmarking settings for evaluating the model w.r.t. a fundamental challenge of learning representations on large graphs.
-While in principle Transformers can be applied for other graph-based tasks such as link prediction, node clustering, etc., these tasks as well as more broadly domain-specific applications often require extra task-dependent designs which can be incorporated with our model as well as the competitors.
-We thereby leave exploration along this orthogonal direction as future works.
-Finally, since we research on a fundamental problem, this work does not contribute to any direct societal impact.
+Furthermore, in this work, we follow the common practice and mainly focus on the benchmark settings for evaluating the model w.r.t. a fundamental challenge of learning representations on large graphs.
+While in principle Transformers can be applied for other graph-based tasks and more broadly domain-specific applications, such as recommender systems~\cite{wu2019recsys}, circuit designs~\cite{cheng2021joint} and combinatorial optimization~\cite{li2023hardsatgen,yang2023co}, these scenarios often require extra task-dependent designs.
+We thereby leave exploration along this orthogonal direction aiming to unlock the potential of graph Transformers for various specific applications as future works.

 { }